Lemon Peel Black Iced Tea — No Juice

 Method

-3. While the tea is still warm, stir in 2 tablespoons of honey until fully dissolved.
+- While the tea is still warm, stir in 2 tablespoons of honey until fully dissolved.
 Add the pinch of fine sea salt and stir to dissolve.
-Taste and add up to 1 additional tablespoon honey only if needed.
-The drink should stay crisp, not sweet.
+Taste and add up to 1 additional tablespoon of honey only if needed.
+The drink should stay crisp and lightly sweetened, not sweet — the salt’s role here is specifically to sharpen the perceived brightness of the lemon peel that follows, not to add any detectable saltiness of its own.

-5. Fill glasses with ice, pour over the chilled lemon peel black iced tea, and garnish with a twist of lemon peel.
+- Fill glasses with ice, pour over the chilled lemon peel black iced tea, and garnish with a twist of lemon peel.
+Serve cold, crisp, aromatic, and clean.